ds-modules/curriculum-guide/workflow/use-realtimecollaboration.md

 ```

 # Step 3
 Share this link with your collaborators.
-They will be able to access your notebooks immediately and make edits to the notebook in real-time.
+They will be able to access your notebooks immediately and make edits to the notebook in real-tim
 You can also see the cursors from other users with an anonymous username, a username that will disappear in a few seconds to make room for what is essential, the document’s content.

 ```{figure} ../images/RTC_demo.gif